TugboatQA/docs/examples/wordpress/index.md

 ## Build Script

-The build script for a Wordpress repository consists of these main parts
+The build script for a WordPress repository consists of these main parts

 * Point Tugboat to the right document root
 * Install prerequisite packages
 * Create/Import a database, and update the site URL
 * Import `wp-content/uploads`
-* Update the Wordpress configuration
+* Update the WordPress configuration

 ### Configure a Document Root

 By default, Tugboat tries to serve content from a `/docroot` folder in the root of your git repository.
-If your repository already has Wordpress in this location, this step can be skipped.
+If your repository already has WordPress in this location, this step can be skipped.

 To point Tugboat to the right location in your repository, add a line to the